mggardne/MRI_T1rho_T2star_reliability/README.md

 Note that the data must be in particular directories.

 An additional region of interest on the posterior femoral condyles (not in contact with the tibia) was added to the analysis.
 Please see ImageAnalysisPipeline7.pdf for a flowchart for the sequence of execution of Matlab M-files.

+M-files for the analysis of the entire cartilage regions (lateral and medial femur, and lateral and medial tibia) were added.
+See mri_fitra.m.

+Additional M-files for postprocessing the results for publication figures were added.